Click on a topic below to go directly to the related Q&A.

 Examples include but are not limited to:

 A: Yes.
-You should consult with the nonpublic school(s) located in your district prior to the first day of school to: 1) inform them of their funding entitlements and 2) ensure understanding of their needs regarding nursing services, technology, textbooks and Chapters 192/193 services.
+The district must consult with the nonpublic school(s) located in the district prior to the start of school to: 1) inform them of their funding entitlements and 2) ensure understanding of their needs regarding nursing services, technology, textbooks, security and Chapters 192/193 services.

 A: The NJDOE does not keep student records.
 Student records for nonpublic schools should be kept with the nonpublic school and transferred to another known location once the school closes.
 If the nonpublic school was run by an organization such as a church or synagogue, contact that organization to find out if they have records.

 A: State programs are available to eligible nonpublic students who need extra help in math, language arts, speech, ESL services, home instruction, and supplementary instruction.
-Detailed information about these programs can be found at Chapters 192 and 193 for Nonpublic School Students 2013-14.
+Detailed information about these programs can be found in the Guidance for Chapter 192 & 193 Programs.

 Q: What federal programs are available to provide my child with extra help?

 A: The following federal programs are available to eligible nonpublic school students:

 Q: Does the Anti-Bullying Bill of Rights Act (ABR) (P.L.
 2010, c.122) apply to students and staff in nonpublic schools?